Summer Deals & Coupon Codes for 2023

 Possible Solution

-Contact an authorized gas technician to test and replace the sensor if defective.
+Contact an authorized gas technician to test and replace the faulty sensor.

 Cause #7 – Incoming Power Problem.
 For Electric Dryers Only

-Electric dryers may experience no heat if there is insufficient power to the machine.
-Two legs of 120 volts AC or a total of 240 volts is needed for the dryer to run properly.
-Occasionally, this situation will allow the dryer to run, but not heat, due to only one fuse or breaker being tripped.
+Electric dryers may experience no heat if the machine has insufficient power.
+Two legs of 120 volts AC, or a total of 240 volts, are needed for the dryer to run properly.
+Occasionally, this situation will allow the dryer to run but not heat due to only one fuse or breaker being tripped.

 Possible Solution

-Check your circuit box for the number of volts being run to the dryer.
-If you determine there is an incoming power problem, contact a professional electrician to run lines that equal 240 volts.
+Check your circuit box for the number of volts running to the dryer.
+If you have an incoming power problem, contact a professional electrician to run lines equal to 240 volts.

 Cause #8 – High-Limit Thermostat.
 For Electric and Gas Dryers